USFWS/southeast/site/content/Casual-sighting-leads-to-endangered-bat-discovery.md

     caption: 'Biologist attached a radio telemetry transmitter to a gray bat, Credit G. Peeples, USFWS.'
     position: '50% 95%'
 tags:
-    - 'Bats'
-    - 'White-Nose Syndrome'
+    - Asheville
-    - 'Asheville'
+    - Bats
     - 'Endangered Species'
+    - 'Gray Bat'
+    - 'Indiana State University'
     - 'North Carolina'
-    - 'Gray Bat'
-    - 'Indiana State University '
-    - 'North Carolina Department of Transportation '
+    - 'North Carolina Department of Transportation'
+    - 'White-Nose Syndrome'

-updated: 'May 26th, 2021'
+updated: 'May 27th, 2021'
 ---

-Asheville, N.C. - On May 9, 2016, biologist Chris Kelly saw a lone bat on a bridge crossing the French Broad River outside Asheville, North Carolina.
+**Asheville, North Carolina** - On May 9, 2016, biologist Chris Kelly saw a lone bat on a bridge crossing the French Broad River outside Asheville, North Carolina.
 Five years later, everything wildlife biologists thought they knew about endangered gray bats in this corner of the Blue Ridge Mountains has been upended.

 Kelly, a biologist with the N.C.
 Wildlife Resources Commission, was on the bridge doing bird work.
 Bats aren’t her area of expertise, so she reached out to the state’s bat experts.
 Joey Weber, a technician who was working for the Commission, arrived at the bridge later that day and found 19 big brown bats roosting in the expansion joints.
 But he heard many more.

 That night, Weber was joined by Katherine Etchison, the Commission’s bat biologist, for an emergence count – when biologists count how many bats emerge from a roost at dusk.
 They counted 240, but a busy schedule meant the team couldn’t return for a second emergence count until July 18.